whyboris/utilitarianism.net/content/title-page.md

+---
-# Utilitarianism: An Introduction with Objections and Applications
+title: "Utilitarianism: An Introduction with Objections and Applications"
+---

 Richard Yetter Chappell, Darius Meissner, and William MacAskill